GRPO is Secretly a Process Reward Model: Limitations

 \section{Limitations}

 Due to computational resource constraints, we were only able to conduct the experiments in Sections \ref{sec_grpo_prm_sub_empirical} and \ref{sec_experiments} with relatively small models: 1.5 billion (Qwen) and 1 billion (Llama) parameters.
-Similarly, we only use one dataset for RL training in both experiments\textemdash although OpenRS is a combination of the s1 \citep{muennighoff2025s1} and DeepScaleR \cite{deepscaler2025} datasets.
+Similarly, we only use one dataset for RL training in both experiments\textemdash although OpenRS is a combination of the s1 \citep{muennighoff2025s1} and DeepScaleR \citep{deepscaler2025} datasets.
 Future work should extend our findings regarding the non-triviality of the GRPO-induced PRM and the effectiveness of $\lambda$-GRPO to larger models and more diverse (training) datasets.

 Finally, the objective of this work is to expose the PRM induced by the GRPO algorithm, and to highlight the deficiencies of that PRM as described in Section \ref{sec_approach}.
-To that end, our proposed $\lambda$-GRPO method does not actually remedy the anti-exploitation effect of the GRPO-induced PRM\textemdash it merely lessens its impact.
-In future work, we intend to investigate more extensive modifications to the GRPO algorithm, with the goal of entirely solving the problems laid out in Section \ref{sec_approach}.
+To that end, our proposed $\lambda$-GRPO method only fully remedies the anti-exploration effect of the GRPO-induced PRM: the impact of the anti-exploitation effect is merely lessened by our approach.
+In future work, we intend to investigate more extensive modifications to the GRPO algorithm, with the goal of entirely solving the problems laid out in Section \ref{sec_approach_sub_flaw}.